OaknetGames/OakNet-Link-Api/README.md

 You may NOT redestribute builds of the code without my permission.

-Furthermore you are NOT allowed to host your own Master-Server
+Furthermore you are NOT allowed to host your own Master-Server.